MatthiasKauer/croncoat/README.md

 * croncoat kills commands if they take longer than the allotted timeout; cronwrap waits (potentially forever) and alerts only a posteriori.
 ** croncoat thus calls commands without full shell.
 Some commands may therefore not work although I'm currently only aware of non-relevant examples like ```croncoat -c 'exit(1)'```
 * Subject line have been improved to be more helpful in croncoat and there are some other minor formatting improvements.
+* Cronwrap is running reliably for many (I suppose) people for many years.
+Croncoat is new and must be observed more carefully.

 Known Issues
 ===========